 Our Starting Early Begins With… three-part speaker series kicked off with a panel discussion between early childhood experts who shared the true power of advocacy in today’s world.
 One of the biggest takeaways?
 As one panelist stated, “… we are all advocates every day for various things, whether it’s for our children, or for some issue in our neighborhood.”

 Panelists shared promising examples of advocacy efforts, encouraging individuals from all professional backgrounds and motivating interests to use their voice to influence change at local and large-scale levels.
 And, by centering and amplifying voices of those most directly and disproportionately affected by inequality, we can collectively inspire systematic change.

-At Start Early (formerly known as the Ounce), we know that federal support is necessary for early education programs and services to not only operate, but also to reach our children and families living in under-resourced communities.
+At Start Early, we know that federal support is necessary for early education programs and services to not only operate, but also to reach our children and families living in under-resourced communities.
 One panelist noted that the current pandemic has demonstrated how truly essential child care is and its influence on every American – whether it be through the workplace or in a community.
 That said, in order to ensure our child care system can rebuild back better, we need to share these diverse stories and perspectives with local, state and federal leaders.